Completeness of the ZH-calculus: The ZH-calculus

 \subsection{Basic derived rules}

 In this section we will prove some basic but useful rewrite rules that we will use throughout the paper.
 Since the statements and proofs are often very short we will state all the lemmas first and then all the proofs.
 Lemmas~\ref{lem:scalarcancelstars}--\ref{lem:xnot-h-reduce} are different ways to cancel or simplify scalar diagrams.
 Lemmas~\ref{lem:negate-direct}--\ref{lem:znots-cancel} are various ways to simplify the derived generators.
 Lemmas~\ref{lem:h-z-commute}--\ref{lem:z-commute} and \ref{lem:x-z-commute} give ways to commute Z's, NOTs and Hadamards through the other generators.
 Lemmas~\ref{lem:copy-x-z}--\ref{lem:copy-znot-h} govern the interaction of states with generators (mostly showing that many states can copy through a generator), and finally Lemma~\ref{lem:hopf-rule} is the Hopf rule that holds between the Z and X spider.
+While some of these lemmas are direct special cases of the rules, in particular of \StrongCompRule and \HCompRule, we include them here for convenience of reference, and to give a more complete set of `state commutation' rules.
+Note that for Lemma~\ref{lem:h-z-commute}, if $m=0$, then instead of the \tikzfig{star}\!'s, there is a single \tikzfig{dot}; similarly for Lemma~\ref{lem:h-x-commute}, if $m=0$, then instead of the \tikzfig{dot}\!'s, there is a single \tikzfig{star}.

 \begin{multicols}{3} \begin{lemma} \end{lemma}

 \begin{lemma} \end{lemma}

 \begin{lemma} \end{lemma}